Mohamed-Ahmed-Salah/Systel-Interview-Assignment/README.md

 ## Getting Started

-This project is a Flutter application cosisting of 2 pages.
+This project is a Flutter application consisting of 2 pages a login page and home page where logged in user views their data from a local storage.

 ## Video